whosonfirst/whosonfirst-placetypes/README.md

 `102312307`

 Basically places that issue passports, notwithstanding the details (like empires which actually issue the passports...)

 Continents are considered `common`.

 ### county

+`102312313`

 This needs a better - that is more abstract - name.
 Like "region" instead of state, province, whatever... but for counties.

-Counties are considered `common optional`.
+Counties are considered `common_optional`.

 ### dependency

 `102312313`

 It's not a sub-region of a country but rather dependent on a parent country for defence, passport control, subsidies, etc.

-Dependencies are considered `common optional`.
+Dependencies are considered `common_optional`.

 ### disputed

 `102322043`

 Places that one or more parties claim as their own.
 As of this writing _all_ disputed places are parented only by the country (and higher) IDs of the claimants.
 This isn't to say there aren't more granular hierarchies to be applied to these place only that we are starting with the simple stuff first.

-Disputed areas are considered `common optional`.
+Disputed areas are considered `common_optional`.

 ### empire

 `102312335`

 Or "sovereignty" but really... empire.
 For example the Meta United States that contains both the US and Puerto Rico.

-Empires are considered `common optional`.
+Empires are considered `common_optional`.

+### enclosure

+`1159268867`

+Enclosures are considered `optional`.

+### installation

+`1159268869`

+Installations are considered `optional`.

+### intersection

+`1108906905`

+Intersections are considered `optional`.

 ### localadmin